 Its main campus is located in the heart of picturesque Sapporo, one of the four biggest cities in Japan that is surrounded by national parks and a World Heritage Site.

-Firstly operating as Sappuro Agricultural College, the university has a good reputation for welcoming international students from more than 85 countries to combine best practices and stimulate cultural exchange.
+Firstly operating as Sapporo Agricultural College, the university has a good reputation for welcoming international students from more than 85 countries to combine best practices and stimulate cultural exchange.
 Its teaching is based on the idea to turn the institution into a place, which will bring positive change to the world.

 Hokkaido University operates in 34 faculties, which include law, medicine and economics and business administration.
 Hokkaido’s strongest research fields are chemistry, earth and ocean sciences and material sciences.
 The institution's facilities range from hospitals, childcare centres, gardens and parks to experimental forests and parks.